wfschneidergroup/wfschneidergroup.github.io/Instructions to update group webpage.md

   5)caption: the caption you would like to show on the figure
 You can edit each part by change the text after the colon.
 2. Markdown files
 The markdown files are used to edit the content(paragraphs and photos) on each page.
 Markdown files have plain text formatting syntax and can be easily edited.
-Here is a useful cheatsheet to edit markdown files: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet
+Here are two useful cheatsheet to edit markdown files: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet, and https://beegit.com/markdown-cheat-sheet.
 3. Photos in folder
 You may need to add photos in several folders.
 ## Section D. Files to modify for each page